Deceased persons: small estates: issuing returns

 The majority of estates will be straightforward, with tax liabilities (if any) of less than £10,000.
 In such cases, personal representatives may make an informal one-off payment to cover the liability of the estate

 Further guidance on the use of informal payments is at TSEM7410.

 In the majority of cases HMRC PAYE & SA Cardiff and HMRC Administration of Estates Cardiff will be responsible for dealing with the liability arising during the administration period of the deceased’s estate.

 The exceptions to this general rule are:

-- If the deceased was a Lloyds underwriter, High Net Worth Unit (HNWU) Bradford will be responsible for the taxation of the estate.
+- If the deceased was a Lloyds underwriter, WMBC Wealthy Bradford will be responsible for dealing with the eligibility arising during the administration period of the estate.